 Our PHM faculty are very involved in the education of many different levels of learners, from undergraduate to medical and other health professional students, residents, fellows, advanced practice providers, physicians, patients, families, and our community.

 We highly value mentorship and supporting our colleagues and learners.
-Within our Section, we developed the HOspital Medicine Mentorship and Engagement (“HOME”) Program, with the goal of fostering a community of pediatric hospitalists who continually strive for professional development and personal growth through mentorship, engagement, and camaraderie.
+Within our Section, we developed the HOspital Medicine Mentorship and Engagement (“HOME”) Program.
+The program’s goal is to foster a community of pediatric hospitalists who continually strive for professional development and personal growth through mentorship, engagement, and camaraderie.
 Ultimately, the HOME program aims to provide the guidance and interpersonal connectedness needed to reduce burnout and further promote career satisfaction and success.
 Our faculty is committed to offering career, clinical, leadership and research mentorship to one another as well as to fellows, residents, and students.
-Many of our hospitalists participate in the mentorship and education of 1st- and 2nd-year medical students through the University of Colorado Foundations of Doctoring Curriculum where students receive intensive training to hone their history-taking, physical examination, clinical reasoning and communication skills.
+Many of our hospitalists participate in the mentorship and education of 1st- and 2nd-year medical students through the University of Colorado Foundations of Doctoring Curriculum, where students receive intensive training to hone their history-taking, physical examination, clinical reasoning and communication skills.

 Our pediatric hospitalists are engaged in important research focused on improving the health and outcomes of children who are hospitalized.
 As pediatric hospitalists have a broad clinical expertise, our research also expands across hospital systems, comparative effectiveness, medical education, surgical outcomes, clinical practice, and quality improvement, and have a national reputation for this work.
-Research efforts are supported by oversight and mentorship from the Division’s Director for Research (Amanda Dempsey, MD, PhD, MPH) and Associate Director for Research (Lilliam Ambroggio, PhD).
+Research efforts are supported by oversight and mentorship from the Division’s Director for Research (Lilliam Ambroggio, PhD) and Associate Director for Research (Mark Brittan, MD, MPH).

 The Research Director and Associate Director oversee a robust portfolio of educational opportunities to advance research skills, and also are available to mentor faculty of all levels interested in their research endeavors.
 Didactic opportunities include a monthly lecture series, bi-monthly works in progress sessions, research-related journal club, and access to additional formal research training fellowships on campus.